 Microsoft Azure is a cloud computing platform for building, deploying and managing cloud services through a global network for Microsoft and third-party managed data centers.
-It supports both Platform as a Service (PaaS) and Infrastructure as a Service (IaaS) cloud services models, offers more than 200 services, and enables hybrid solutions that integrate cloud services across multiple clouds, on-premises, and at the edge.
-Azure supports many customers, partners, and government organizations that span across a broad range of products and services, geographies, and industries.
-Microsoft Azure is designed to meet their security, confidentiality, and compliance requirements.7 As comprising of:
+It supports both Platform as a Service (PaaS) and Infrastructure as a Service (IaaS) cloud service models, offers more than 200 services, and enables hybrid solutions that integrate cloud services across multiple clouds, on-premises, and at the edge.
+Azure continues to offer extensive capabilities that go beyond simplifying infrastructure management.
+Its open, flexible cloud platform is designed to support each company's business strategy and stage of Al transformation.7 As comprising of: